Old North End Veterinary Clinic + Vet To Pet Mobile Veterinary Service

 Our families take priority.
-We have promised our parents to help out when needed.
+We have promised our families to help when needed.
 At times, this has taken us away from the clinic for extended periods.
-If that happens, we cover our clinic calls and will do everything we can to be sure that your pets’ needs are cared for by other clinics in town.
+We do have two part time vets and will try to accommodate all clients.
+If that is not possible, we will do everything we can to be sure that your pets’ needs are cared for by other clinics in town.

 We offer the best basic medical care possible given the intentionally scaled back nature of our clinic, the demands of our mobile practice, and the limitations inherent in being a small operation.